-1 Call on the field.
+Call on the field.
 One arm extended straight up, fingers extended parallel to each other, palm facing forward.
+Note: Do not use for calls that do not stop play (e. g., marking violations, contact, travel without a throw, etc).
 Disc down or up.
-Down - index finger straight arm pointing down at 45 degree, verbal "down."
-Up - elbow down forearm vertical index finger pointing upward, verbal "up."
+Down - index finger straight arm pointing down at 45-degrees, verbal "down."
+Up - elbow down forearm vertical, index finger pointing upward, verbal "up."
 Foul or Contact.
 Hold one arm straight out and chop the other forearm across the straight arm.
 Note: Do not signal contact calls unless the call results in play stopping.
 Uncatchable.
 Hand waived back and forth directly over the top of head, palm down.
 Use to communicate that contact occurred but the disc was uncatchable by the fouled player.

 Pick.
 Arms out from sides, horizontal, bent at elbows, forearms vertical, with closed fists, wrists and palms facing forward.
-Travel.
-Two fists circling one another 1.5 times (when this is an active call, verbalize "Travel!" while raising flat hand palm forward straight armed overhead, then make signal for travel).
+MOLLY BROWN Travel.
+Two fists circling one another 1.5 times (when this is an active call, verbalize, "Travel!" while raising flat hand palm forward straight-armed overhead, then make signal for travel).
 Stall.
 Right hand on top of head, palm down, fingers extended parallel to each other, patting top of head.
 Fast Count.
 One arm bent, like looking at a watch while tapping the wrist with the opposite hand's fingers (like tapping a wristwatch).
-Note : Use only if call results in play stopping.
+Note: Use only if call results in play stopping.
+COLORADO